<< Click to Display Table of Contents >>

 MSOffice Toolbar Add-in

 The MSOffice Toolbar Add-in installs with PDF-XChange Standard and displays in MS Word, Excel and PowerPoint toolbars.
 This means that different print settings can be determined for these applications as desired and avoids the need to continually change settings when documents are printed from different applications.
+You can use the Convert to PDF option to print documents to PDF from MS Office applications.
 Click the PDF-XChange tab to view options: